dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 2023.08.17
   - Add covariance subtype rule for extension types.
 Add rule that it is an error for an extension type member to be abstract.
 Mention that it is allowed for extension type members to be external.
+Adjust the notion of the 'depth' of a type such that `UP` can be used with extension types.

 2023.07.13
   - Revise many details, in particular the management of ambiguities